 The ban has arisen from a major concern for bees and other pollinators.
-Large scale treatment on agricultural crops is potentially devastating.
+Large-scale treatment of agricultural crops is potentially devastating.
 An IUCN report highlights the “significant damage to a wide range of beneficial invertebrate species and is a key factor in the decline of bees.”
-The report argues that,
+The report argues that:

 The organic solution

 There is absolutely no need for neonicotinoids in our gardens or allotments.
 Garden Organic strongly opposes their use.